+Cellars

+Repair category 2

+Notes The cellar is generally damp and has poor ventilation.

 Electricity

-Repair category 2
+Repair category 1

-Notes The electrical installation is of mixed vintage and some upgrading will be required as part of the modernisation programme.
-The system should be fully checked by a registered electrician prior to purchase.
-The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
-It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+The Institution of Engineering and Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with IET regulations.
+Photovoltaic (PV) solar panels have been installed on the roof, and we understand that a feed in tariff exists in this regard.
+It is assumed these panels are fully owned with no third party finance agreement.
+This should be fully investigated prior to purchase.